VihagaYohan/MovieHub/README.md

 - Check that you have the correct version of Node.js installed by running node -v.

 ## NOTE
--.env file is not added in repo.
-However I have already sent the .env file along with assignment submission email
+-Sample for .env file is added in repo.
+Please replace the token in actual .env file